moeghifar/goorita/README.md

 - [ ] File based configuration
 - [ ] Independent binary
 - [ ] Serve with Fasthttp/Fiber
+- [ ] Better logging and options to enable it

 ## Limitation
 - Binding to Network Interface only work in Unix/Linux env since it needs `SO_BINDTODEVICE`